Rex International Holding

-Rex International Holding is an oil and gas company headquartered in Singapore.
-The company's main activity is in offshore oil and gas exploration and production in assets located in Oman and Norway.
+Rex International Holding is an oil and gas company headquartered in Singapore and listed on the Singapore Exchange Securities Trading Limited's Mainboard.
+The company was publicly listed on 31 July 2013 on Singapore Exchange's secondary board Catalist and started trading on the Singapore Exchange's Mainboard on 8 March 2022.

+The Rex Group currently has interests in exploration and production assets in Norway and Oman through its subsidiaries Lime Petroleum AS and Masirah Oil Limited respectively.
+Masirah Oil Limited holds operatorship for the asset in Oman.

-The company owns Rex Virtual Drilling, which is developed by its Swedish founders.
+Rex owns Rex Virtual Drilling, which is developed by its Swedish founders.
 Rex Virtual Drilling is a liquid hydrocarbon indicator that studies resonance information in seismic data, using unique algorithms that create 3D maps that show any correlation with the presence of oil in the ground.

-Rex International Holding has achieved four offshore oil discoveries since its listing in July 2013; one in Oman and three in Norway.

-Rex International was publicly listed on 31 July 2013 and is on Singapore Exchange's secondary board, Catalyst.
+Since its listing in July 2013, the Group has achieved four offshore oil discoveries.
+As at November 2023, the Group has interests in about 20 offshore licences, including two producing fields – Brage and Yme – in Norway, and 1 offshore concession with a producing field – Yumna Field – in Oman.
+In December 2023, the Group was awarded a Production Sharing Contract in Benin, West Africa.

 History

-The Company was founded by Karl Lidgren, Hans Lidgen and Svein Kjellesvik.
+The company was founded by Karl Lidgren, Hans Lidgen and Svein Kjellesvik.
 The three then founded Rex Partners, whose subsidiary Rex Commercial and Schroders & Co Bank AG were the initial shareholders of Rex International Holding, a private company incorporated in Singapore on 11 January 2013.
-The Company's current focus is on its offshore assets in Norway and Oman, operated by its subsidiaries, Lime Petroleum AS and Masirah Oil Limited respectively.

-31 July 2013: Rex International Holding was listed on the Singapore Exchange Securities Trading Limited’s (SGX-ST) Catalyst Board.
+On 31 July 2013, Rex International Holding was listed on the Singapore Exchange Securities Trading Limited's (SGX-ST) Catalyst Board.
 It is one of the largest company listed on the Catalyst Board.

-4 February 2014, an oil discovery was announced in Block 50 Oman.
-The second exploration well that was drilled in the concession had successfully reached a good target depth of more than 3,000m into the Cambrian formation.
-Hydrocarbons were discovered in several formations with good oil samples extracted.

-On 12 December 2014, the company acquired 100% shareholding interest in Rex Technology Management, owner of a suite of Rex Technologies.
-The acquisition alleviates concerns the investors had and also allowed the Company to hold its key differentiator – Rex Technologies, in the listed entity.
+On 12 December, Rex acquired 100% shareholding interest in Rex Technology Management, owner of a suite of Rex Technologies.
+The acquisition alleviated concerns the investors had and also allowed the company to hold its key differentiator – Rex Technologies, in the listed entity.